ddot159/CMPE131Team6/README.md

 ### Search Bar

 If the user has a huge list of tasks they have the option to search for a specific task or tasks.
-Simply type in the search bar while on the list pag and the results will pop up.
-The user can find the results seperate from the long list of all tasks so that they don't mix them up.
+Simply type in the search bar while on the list page and the results will pop up.
+The user can find the results separate from the long list of all tasks so that they don't mix them up.